Educational Administration

 Prerequisites: Admission to EdS program.
 This course addresses the impact of various theories of educational administration on district-level leadership.
 It emphasizes communication theory, motivation theory, leadership theory and organizational change theory.

-ED ADM 5627 Advanced Education Supervision: 3 semester hours
+ED ADM 5627 Advanced School Systems Supervision: 3 semester hours

-Prerequisites: Admission to EdS program.
-The course focuses on supervision from the district perspective of school administration.
-It emphasizes effective supervision of school principals, school programs, and school curriculum.
-This is a seminar class with a focus on practical application of supervision practices.
-The overall outcome of this class is developing leaders who will lead high performing school districts.
+Prerequisite(s): Graduate standing.
+This course focuses on supervision from the system perspective of school administration.
+It emphasizes effective and systematic supervision of school administration, school programs, and school curriculum.
+This class focuses on practical application of supervision practices.

 ED ADM 6205 Legal Contexts of Education: 3 semester hours